kulakowka/geekhubs.com/README.md

-# The project is in development
+# The project is in development :octocat:

 ![Site screenshot](https://habrastorage.org/files/a78/b66/10d/a78b6610d33748c5ae256bfc7cfc5061.png)